Quick Answer

 FederalRegister.gov states it is not the official legal edition, advises verification against an official edition, and includes links to the official PDF on govinfo.gov.
 The referenced rule was corrected on 04/16/2024, which is a concrete failure mode if you do not monitor corrections.
 Record the rule source and review date used for each rule-sensitive calculation.

-This pack does not support specific prevention mechanics like daily exception queues or hard close criteria.
-What it does support is a stricter standard: do not assign root cause until internal and external records are reconciled.
+Do not treat specific prevention mechanics like daily exception queues or hard close criteria as settled without verifying them against your own records.
+Apply a stricter standard: do not assign root cause until internal and external records are reconciled.
 If they do not align, escalate as an unresolved mismatch rather than labeling it as settled drift.

 For a step-by-step walkthrough, see How Intermediary and Correspondent Banks Change Payout Outcomes.